top of page

 Leo Song

-Leo Song received his B.A. in Molecular & Cell Biology, with an emphasis in Genetics, Genomics, and Development, from the University of California, Berkeley.
-After joining the lab in the summer of 2022, Leo worked to set up the Rubin Lab space as well as to initiate research activity and manage operation of the lab.
-He is currently working to advance and optimize CRISPR-Tn based editing technologies for diverse microbial communities.
+Leo Song received his B.A. in Molecular & Cell Biology from the University of California, Berkeley, in 2022, where he investigated the development of the Lesser Pacific Striped Octopus and worked to deliver therapeutic monobodies into mammalian cell lines via cell permeant miniature proteins.
+After working as the Lab Manager for two years, Leo has begun his graduate school journey with the Rubin Lab to advance the delivery and efficiency of CRISPR-Tn based editing technologies for diverse microbial communities.
 During his spare time, Leo can be found drawing, photographing wildlife and nature, or planning his next backpacking or scuba diving trip.

 photo.jpeg